Looking for similar or complementary products? Check out these related options.

 Label precautions apply to forage treated with GrazonNext HL and to manure from animals that have consumed treated forage within the last three days.
 Consult the label for full details.

-™®Trademark of Dow AgroSciences, DuPont or Pioneer, and their affiliated companies or their respective owners.
+™ ® Trademarks of Corteva Agriscience and its affiliated companies.
 MezaVue is a Restricted Use Pesticide.
 GrazonNext HL, MezaVue and Sendero are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 State restrictions on the sale and use of Remedy Ultra apply.
 Consult the label before purchase or use for full details.
 Always read and follow label directions.
-Patent Pending.
+Patent Pending. © 2021 Corteva.